OrganizationDesign/homepage/index.md

 > *Public use or distribution of a substantial portion or derivative work from the database requires clear acknowledgment of **{{ site.ack_source | default: "XXXX" }}** as the source.*

+The dataset is larger than the dataset used in the accompanying Strategic Management Journal paper as it includes three additional GICS sectors: Energy (10), Materials (15), and Real Estate (60).
+You can read the accompanying paper here: [https://sms.onlinelibrary.wiley.com/doi/10.1002/smj.70029](https://sms.onlinelibrary.wiley.com/doi/10.1002/smj.70029)

 ## Downloads
 - [CSV (master_SP500_TMT.csv)]({{ "/data/master_SP500_TMT.csv" | absolute_url }}){: .btn download="master_SP500_TMT.csv" type="text/csv" }
 - [Stata (.dta)]({{ "/data/master_SP500_TMT.dta" | absolute_url }}){: .btn download="master_SP500_TMT.dta" }